vivshaw/nodeschool/README.md

 I'm gradually working on moving my exercises into one consolidated repo, refactoring them, & taking notes on what I learned in each.

+Sparkles next to the ones I was super into, question marks (:question:) next to the ones I didn't fully grok.

 ## Completed:

 #### Core